Aman-Sharma1812/Data_Analysis_Dashboard_using_Excel/README.md

 - Analyzed sales and profit trends across time, regions, and product categories.
 - Designed an interactive dashboard to visualize insights clearly and effectively.

+## Key Insights

+- Technology and Office Supplies contribute significantly to overall sales.
+- Some sub-categories show negative profit despite good sales, indicating pricing or cost issues.
+- A few states dominate sales performance, while others have low contribution.
+- Monthly trends reveal seasonal sales patterns, useful for planning promotions.
+- Higher sales do not always mean higher profit, highlighting the importance of profit-focused analysis.
+- Certain products need cost optimization or discontinuation due to consistent losses.

+## Conclusion
+The dashboard provides a clear overview of sales and profit performance across products and regions.
+It helps identify key trends, profitable areas, and loss-making segments to support better business decisions.